 Pinterest can also be a great source of useful blog articles.
 There are lots of other eco friendly stores, shops and online retailers who have written handy guides that explain how to set up a zero waste store and how to find products for your zero waste store.

-Local markets and other zero waste stores – Nothing beats getting out into the real world to look with your eyes.
+Nothing beats getting out into the real world to look with your eyes.

-Most eco friendly products manufacturers will request an MOQ (Minimum order quantity) from potential clients.
+Most eco friendly product manufacturers will request an MOQ (Minimum order quantity) from potential clients.
 This is typically between £150-250.
 However, suppliers of zero waste products are normally quite friendly and if you ask politely for a sample then they will normally oblige for a small fee.

-Some zerowaste suppliers, including Jungle Culture do not request MOQs.
+Some zero waste suppliers, including Jungle Culture do not request MOQs.
 It can be really important to find brands like this when you first open a store to reduce the amount you need to spend on products.

 How to check whether a product is ethically-sourced?

 In the age of mass production and the internet, it can often be difficult to find truly ethical products.
-Many companies will state that their products are organic and ethical, but have no idea where they are made or by whom.
+Many companies will state that their products are ‘organic’ and ‘ethical’, but have no idea where they are made or by whom.

-Now let’s open a new tab and go to www.alibaba.com and search bamboo cutlery set.
+Now, let’s open a new tab and go to www.alibaba.com and search bamboo cutlery set.
 See if you can find a similar looking set on Alibaba.